almenscorner/IntuneCD/README.md

 - Assignments are now batched using the new batching module
 - If 504 or 502 is encounterd while getting configurations, the tool will now try again to get the configuration
 - For Windows apps in documentation, detection scripts etc will now have a "Click to expand..." instead of showing the whole script

-## Whats new in 1.0.7
-- Added backup and documentation of Apple Push Notification configuration
-- Added backup and documentation of Apple Volume Purchase Program tokens
-- Added backup and documentation of Applications
-- Added backup and documentation of Managed Google Play Configuration
-- Added backup and documentation of Partner Connections (Compliance, Management and Remote Assistance)
-- Added backup, documentation and update module for Proactive Remediations
-- Added a new option to the documentation module, '-i', which lets you configure your own introduction that will be displayed at the top
-- Changed documentation to display a collapsible view of long strings, now you can see the whole script payload for example
-- Improved console output when changes are detected, instead of writing the full path to the key, old output: `Setting: 'PayloadContent'][0]['PayloadContent']['corp.sap.privileges']['Forced'][0]['mcx_preference_settings']['ReasonMinLength', New Value: 15, Old Value: 20`, new output: `Setting: 'ReasonMinLength', New Value: 15, Old Value: 20`

 ## Install this package
 ```python